Multi-Dictionary Learning for Low Rank Sparse Coding: algorithm and derivation details

 \section{\ourmeth algorithm and derivation details}

 {\bf Initialization of $L$ and $R$.} We experiment with two different approaches to initialize the dictionaries in Step 3 of Alg. \ref{alg:aodl}: normally random and on tensor decomposition.
 In the former approach we sample each element interdependently from a normal distribution $\mathcal{N}(0, 1)$, and then normalize atoms to unit length.
 In the latter, we stack all samples in a 3-way tensor and employ Tucker decomposition, which decomposes a tensor into a product of 3 factor matrices and a core tensor with user-defined inner dimensions.
 We use the mode-1 factor with selected second dimension $P$ to initialize $L$, and mode-2 factor with selected second dimension $Q$ to initialize $R$.
 Note that the Tucker initialization of the dictionaries works only when we are aiming to learn a complete or under-complete dictionaries since Tucker requires $P \leq N, Q \leq M$.
-We employed random initialization for all experiments (and all baselines that learn dictionaries) with synthetic data; and tensor decomposition initialization for all real-world experiments (and all baselines that learn dictionaries).
+We used random initialization for all experiments (and all baselines that learn dictionaries) with synthetic data; and tensor decomposition initialization for all real-world experiments (and all baselines that learn dictionaries).
 These decisions were based on empirically faster convergence (fewer iterations) for all competing methods with the corresponding initialization schemes.

 {\bf Stage I: Sparse coding.} Given fixed dictionaries, we estimate the sparse coding coefficients one sample at a time.
-Since for any $X_s$, the problem is jointly convex, we can employ the Alternating Direction Method of Multipliers (ADMM)~\cite{Boyd:2011:DOS:2185815.2185816} to solve for $Y_s, W_s$ similar to~\cite{TGSD}.
+Since for any $X_s$, the problem is convex in $Y_s$ and $W_s$ individually, we can employ the Alternating Direction Method of Multipliers (ADMM)~\cite{Boyd:2011:DOS:2185815.2185816} to solve for $Y_s, W_s$ similar to~\cite{TGSD}.
 We first introduce intermediate variables $U_s = Y_s, V_s = W_s$, and rewrite the objective for sample $s$ as:

 We form the corresponding Lagrangian function:

 We alternate between direct updates of $Y_s, W_s, U_s$ and $V_s$ obtained by setting gradients w.r.t. each variable to zero.
 To update $Y_s$, we have the following optimization problem: